Introduction of Fú Xiǎo Mài: Light Wheat

 (1) Triticum aestivum L

-plants of Triticum aestivum L. with greenish yellow fruit spikes grow in sunny field Botanical Description: The plant, Triticum aestivum L is commonly known as Xiǎo Mài.
-Annual or biennial herb, the plant grows up to 60~100 cm tall.
-Culms are upright, usually in 6–9 segments.
-Leaf-sheath is smooth, often shorter than the internode length; paraphyll (ligule) is membranous, short, and small; Leaf blades are flat, long lanceolate, 15~40 cm long, 8~14 mm wide, the apex is acuminate, base is rectangular-circular.
+plants of Triticum aestivum L. with greenish yellow fruit spikes grow in sunny field Botanical Description: The plant Triticum aestivum L. is commonly known as Xiǎo Mài.
+It is an annual or biennial herb that grows up to 60–100 cm tall.
+Culms are upright and usually consist of 6–9 internodes.
+Leaf sheaths are smooth and often shorter than the corresponding internodes; the ligule is membranous, short, and small; leaf blades are flat and long-lanceolate, 15–40 cm long and 8–14 mm wide, with an acuminate apex and a truncate to broadly rounded base.

-Caryopsis (karyopsis) are oblong or subovate, about 6 mm long, and hazel (pale brown).
-It is flowering period is from April to May, the fruiting period is from May to June.
+Caryopses are oblong or subovate, approximately 6 mm long, and hazel (pale brown) in color.
+The flowering period is from April to May; the fruiting period is from May to June.

-plants of Triticum aestivum L. with fruit spikes grow in field Wheat is a product of the domestication of its wild ancestors by Neolithic humans and has been cultivated for more than 10,000 years.
-In the vast areas of Central Asia, many remains have been excavated from prehistoric primitive social settlements, including wild and cultivated wheat heads and grains, charred wheat grains, heads, and impressions of wheat grains on hard mud.
-Wheat was widely cultivated in West Asia as early as 7,000~6,000 B.C., in Europe 6,000~5,000 B.C., in Middle Asia 5,000~4,000 B.C., Wheat cultivation in China gradually expanded from the middle reaches of the Yellow River to the south of the Yangtze River, and into Northeast Asia.
-Between the 15th and 17th centuries, European settlers spread wheat to North and South America.
-Wheat spread to Oceania in the 18th century.
+plants of Triticum aestivum L. with fruit spikes grow in field Wheat is a product of Neolithic human domestication of its wild ancestors and has been cultivated for over 10,000 years.
+In Central Asia, numerous archaeological remains have been unearthed from prehistoric settlements, including wild and domesticated wheat spikes and grains, charred wheat grains and spikes, and impressions of wheat grains preserved in hardened mud.
+Wheat was widely cultivated in West Asia as early as 7000–6000 BCE, in Europe by 6000–5000 BCE, and in Central Asia by 5000–4000 BCE.
+In China, wheat cultivation gradually expanded from the middle reaches of the Yellow River southward to the Yangtze River basin and northeastward into Northeast Asia.
+Between the 15th and 17th centuries CE, European settlers introduced wheat to North and South America; it reached Oceania in the 18th century.

-many pale brownish grains of light wheat are piled together Characteristics of the Herb: The dried caryopsis is oblong, both ends are slightly pointed, about 2~6 mm long, or 5-7 mm long, and about 1.5~2.5 mm in diameter, or 3-3.5 mm in diameter.
-The surface is faint yellow (pale yellow) or yellowish-brown, has fine wrinkles, full, has a deep concave longitudinal groove in the center of the ventral surface, an inconspicuous embryo at the base of the dorsal surface, and yellow pilose at the top part, the front end has yellowish-white pilose, base is obliquely pointed.
-The texture of the herb is hard, a few are extremely flat, and the grain is soft.
-The fracture surface is white or light yellowish-brown, with rich mealiness.
-A few have glume and lemma.
-The herb has no odor, it tastes mild.
-The herb of a better grade has an even grain, is light, and floats to the water surface, with a glossy surface, and no impurities.
+many pale brownish grains of light wheat are piled together Characteristics of the Herb: The dried caryopsis is oblong, with both ends slightly pointed, measuring 2–6 mm (or occasionally 5–7 mm) in length and 1.5–2.5 mm (or occasionally 3–3.5 mm) in diameter.
+The surface is pale yellow or yellowish-brown, finely wrinkled, plump, and features a prominent longitudinal groove along the ventral surface; the embryo is inconspicuous and located near the base of the dorsal surface; the apical region bears yellowish pubescence, while the anterior end displays whitish-yellow pubescence and the base is obliquely pointed.
+The texture is hard; a few specimens may be extremely flattened, and the grain may be soft in some cases.
+The fracture surface is white or light yellowish-brown, mealy and starchy.
+A few samples retain glumes and lemmas.
+The herb is odorless and tasteless.

 Administration of Fructus Tritici Levis (Fú Xiǎo Mài):